I Just Can't Stop Loving You: Michael Jackson's Iconic Duet | Althox

 Global Domination and Chart Success

 Upon its release in July 1987, "I Just Can't Stop Loving You" became an instant commercial juggernaut, topping charts across the globe.
-It was a clear signal that the public's appetite for Michael Jackson's music was as strong as ever.
-In the United States, the song debuted on the Billboard Hot 100 and quickly ascended to the number-one position, a feat that would be repeated by four other singles from the Bad album.
-This achievement solidified the album's place in history as one of the most successful of all time.
-The song's success was not limited to the United States.
-It achieved the #1 spot in numerous countries, demonstrating Jackson's unparalleled international appeal.
-The track was a chart-topper in major markets across several continents.
-A partial list of its #1 positions includes:
+It served as a clear and resounding signal that the public's appetite for Michael Jackson's music was as strong as ever, if not stronger, following the unprecedented success of Thriller.
+In the United States, the song debuted on the Billboard Hot 100 and quickly ascended to the coveted number-one position, a remarkable feat that would be repeated by four other singles from the Bad album, solidifying its place in history as one of the most successful albums of all time.

 • United States (Billboard Hot 100)